rvp47/kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

+  Plays with higher funding goals (greater than $45,000) were less successful than those with lower funding goals.

 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?